Electronic Copies of Outcome Letter & Certificate of Accreditation

 Hence, for RSW-Ps and RSSPs who are planning to apply for conversion to a Registered Social Worker (RSW) on or after 8 February 2018, you will have to fulfil this new criterion.
 For RSWs who plan to supervise younger social workers to enable them to qualify for accreditation as or conversion to RSWs, please note that you will have to have at least 4 years of social work experience in order for your supervisee to be accredited as a RSW on or after 8 February 2018.
 For all accredited professionals who will be submitting supervision hours received from a social work trained supervisor as CPE credits for the renewal of the accreditation status on or after 8 February 2018, please note that your supervisor must have at least 4 years of social work experience at that time.

-Please do not hesitate to contact Ms Jerene Chua at firstname.lastname@example.org or Ms Jean Ng at email@example.com and at tel. no. 67787922 if you require any clarification or further information.
+Please do not hesitate to contact Ms Sharon Song at email@example.com or at tel. no. 67787922 if you require any clarification or further information.

 New Continuing Professional Education (CPE) Requirements

 In view of the comments and suggestions that we have received during our Feedback Sessions on Accreditation at about 140 organisations and considering both local and overseas practices, the Social Work Accreditation and Advisory Board (SWAAB) has reviewed the CPE Framework and decided to reduce the number of CPE credits required for the renewal of accreditation status.